What you need to know about the coronavirus right now

 (For a selection of updated, curated coronavirus coverage, click here)

-Compiled by Karishma Singh; Editing by Clarence Fernandez
+Compiled by Karishma Singh and Mark John, Editing by William Maclean